 The CCA exam tests your foundational knowledge as a developer, data analyst, and administrator of Cloudera’s enterprise software.
 Passing a CCA exam and earning your certification will convince your employers that you have adequate knowledge of the basic skills required to be a data scientist.
 It is also a great way to prove your skills if you are just breaking into the world of data science.
 It is equally useful if you don’t have a strong resume or past work experience.
 The certification includes a $295 charge per exam and attempt.

-For further guidance on schools offering courses that are tailored towards a Data Science career, you can leave a comment or send me an email right away.
+For further guidance on schools offering courses that are tailored towards Data Science, you can leave a comment or send a mail to one of our counsellors.